z390development/z390/doc/user_guide/structured_macro.md

 * linklib\ZSTRMAC.ZSM - structured translator which can be translated to standard HLASM compatible code using itself.
-* :question: rt\test\STRMAC1.MLC  - bootstrap structured translator which is
+* :material-file-question: rt\test\STRMAC1.MLC  - bootstrap structured translator which is
   HLASM compatible.
 * linklib\zstrmac.txt - the generated HLASM compatible translator.
-* :question: ZSTRMAC.BAT - command using %1 to set SYSUT1 input and %2 to set
+* :material-file-question: ZSTRMAC.BAT - command using %1 to set SYSUT1 input and %2 to set
   SYSUT2 output and translate
   structured macro assembler to standard HLASM macro assembler.
-* :question: ZSTRSPM.BAT - command to translate all the SPM's in z390\mac
+* :material-file-question: ZSTRSPM.BAT - command to translate all the SPM's in z390\mac
   directory to HLASM compatible code versions in z390\mac\spm directory using calls to the ZSTRMAC.BAT translator command.